 Browse available roles and read through the job descriptions.
 You’ll see job duties, required availability, pay ranges, and whether the position is part-time or full-time. - Log In or Create an Account

 You’ll need to create a profile or log in.
-This lets you save your progress and apply to multiple roles if needed. - Fill Out the Application
+This lets you save your progress and apply it to multiple roles if needed. - Fill Out the Application

 If selected, a manager will call or email you to schedule a quick interview.
 It may be in person or by phone, depending on the location.
-After that, you’ll be walking through orientation and paperwork if hired.

 Summary